 - Read this macaron recipe carefully including my tips and recommendations on how to avoid and fix typical issues during baking.
 I know it is long, but there is a tip in every sentence, I promise, you will need my tips for making macarons

 - Avoid using substitutes and changing the recipe unless you are aware of how to fully reformulate the recipe in order to keep the balance in texture as well as flavour.
-Eg. reducing sugar or using ingredients not on the right temperature etc. will all have an impact on your baking
+Eg. reducing sugar or using ingredients not on the right temperature etc. will all have an impact on baking this French macaron recipe

 - For consistent, happy baking experience always measure your ingredients with the help of a Digital scale.
 Cup measurement is not provided in this recipe as it is definitely not appropriate for making macarons